PhantomChain/docs/docs/guidebook/core/data-models.md

 ## Peer

-Peers are nodes in the Ark network that work together to relay transactions and form consent.
+Peers are nodes in the PHANTOM network that work together to relay transactions and form consent.
 Each node keeps a list of current peers, regularly pruning and updating the list as new peers join and leave the network.

 - **ip** *the IP address of the peer*
 - **port** *the port on which the peer has enabled its P2P connection*